Kiss of Death (1947 film)

-Kiss of Death is a 1947 American film noir directed by Henry Hathaway and written by Ben Hecht and Charles Lederer from a story by Eleazar Lipsky.
-The story revolves around an ex-con played by Victor Mature and his former partner-in-crime, Tommy Udo (Richard Widmark in his first film).
-The movie also starred Brian Donlevy and introduced Coleen Gray in her first billed role.
-The film has received critical praise since its release, with two Academy Award nominations.
+Kiss of Death is a 1947 American film noir directed by Henry Hathaway, written by Ben Hecht and Charles Lederer from a story by Eleazar Lipsky, and starring Victor Mature, Brian Donlevy, Coleen Gray, and Richard Widmark.
+Set in New York City, the film follows a thief involved in a jewelry heist who begins to give up his accomplices after his wife commits suicide while he is in prison.

+The film was shot on location in New York in the spring of 1947.
+In post-production, footage was deleted from the film featuring a rape and subsequent suicide due to the Motion Picture Code restrictions.
+20th Century-Fox premiered the film in Los Angeles on August 13, 1947.
+The film has received critical praise since its release, and was nominated for two Academy Awards.

 Plot

-On Christmas Eve, down-on-his-luck ex-convict Nick Bianco and his three cohorts rob a jewelry store.
+On Christmas Eve, down-on-his-luck ex-convict Nick Bianco and his three colleagues rob a jewelry store.
 Before they can exit the building, however, the injured proprietor sets off his alarm.
 While attempting to escape, Nick assaults a police officer but is wounded and arrested.

 The Assistant District Attorney Louis D'Angelo tries to persuade Nick to name his accomplices in exchange for a light sentence.
-Confident that his partners in crime and his lawyer, Earl Howser, will look after his wife and two young daughters while he is incarcerated, Nick refuses and is given a 20-year sentence.
-Three years later, at Sing Sing Prison, after his wife does not write for 3 months, Nick discovers that she has committed suicide.
+Confident that his partners in crime and his lawyer, Earl Howser, will look after his wife and two young daughters while he is incarcerated, Nick refuses and is given a twenty-year sentence.
+Three years later, at Sing Sing Prison, after his wife does not write for three months, Nick discovers that she has committed suicide.

 Nick is visited in prison by Nettie Cavallo, a young woman who used to babysit his girls.
 She tells him that his daughters have been sent to an orphanage.
 Nick decides to tell all to D'Angelo but, because so much time has elapsed, D'Angelo cannot use Nick's information about the jewelry store robbery to reduce his sentence.
 In exchange for being able to see his children, he spills about the job.
 D'Angelo then decides to keep Nick in the city jail and use him as an informant.
 He keeps Nick clean in the eyes of other shady characters and Howser (who acts on behalf of his criminal clients as a go-between for a fence) by making it seem Nick is being charged with a previous, unsolved robbery he pulled off with his accomplice Pete Rizzo.
 D'Angelo then instructs Nick to imply to the lawyer that Rizzo squealed about this job.